extallaa/GE-IT-Skills-portfolio/README.md

 ### Reflection

-For the branding materials, I focused on creating a personal identity that reflects creativity, strategy, and purpose.
-The brand kit and color references help make the portfolio feel more consistent and professional, while also showing how visual choices can support a clear personal message.
+For my branding materials, I finalized the color palette and fonts that would guide the visual identity of my succeeding projects.
+I chose a whimsical, feminine, and earthy style inspired by vintage fantasy storybooks because I wanted my portfolio to reflect my personal preferences while still looking readable and professional.
+My goal was to create a brand identity that feels soft, imaginative, and personal without becoming too playful or distracting.

 ---